ngardiner/dab_templates/README.md

 ## Getting Started

 These templates are installed on a Proxmox PVE host.
+It is also possible to install the DAB package from the Proxmox repository on a non-PVE host.

 ### Install pre-requisites

 ```